bsvveen/Aurelia-Typescript-Skeleton-4VS/README.md

 > **Note:** If you want to see the Typescript Visual Project go to: Tools -> Options --> Text Editor --> TypeScript --> Project and check the "Display virtual project when.." checkboxes.

 > **Note:** If you encounter the error "error TS2300: Duplicate identifier '***.d.ts'", see if you have a locally installed npm typescript module.
-If so remove it.
+If so remove it if not check if you have duplicate packages folders, this happens after een update, see below..

 > **Note:** This project uses the Visual Studio project template "HTML application with typescript". open the project properties -> Typescript build to set the module system to AMD.

 > **Note:** A tsconfig.json is not required in we Visual Studio Typescript project.
 The rquired settings are set in the project file.

+> **Note:** After an Jspm update the first build will probably fail with errors like: 'xxx not found' or 'Duplicate identifier '***.d.ts'.
+Problem here is that new packages are downloaded bij JSPM but not automatically included in your project.
+On the old packages are deleted by Jspm but not excluded form the project.
+So you have to fix this manually.

 ### Some notes on typescript debugging in Visual Studio using SystemJS